gintsmurans/staticphp/README.markdown

     * __index.php__ - Application main/loader file.
   * __views/__ - Directory for templates
     * __errors__ - Error templates. for example E404.php for 404 Not Found errors.
-  * __load.php__ - Class for loading files and holding configuration values.
-  * __router.php__ - Router class.
-It determines correct controller and method to load and some other methods like router::redirect().